secreek/ideahub/docs/spec.md

 ### Sharing, Discussing and Developing

+#### Forking ☢☢☢

+One of the most import feature in Ideahub is Forking.
+Forking means:

+> "I like the idea but I would go along another direction."

+Almost everything form the original idea can be "inherited" optionally.

 #### Voting ☢

 User can vote an idea to show her/him interest.
 The default order of listing ideas is by sorting by votes.